 IMPORTANT: Appropriate "warning" labels for any potentially hazardous preservatives are attached to the urine collection jug.
-Do not discard any preservative that is present.
-If several urine tests are requested, then separate collections may be required if different preservatives are needed.
+Do not dump out any preservative that is present.
+If several urine tests are requested, then separate collections may have to be done if different preservatives are needed.

-- 1. Wear proper PPE for urine specimen collection. - 2.
-The very first urination of the morning (ex.
+- c) Special handling during collection (the needed condition is circled): Ambient (Room temp)Keep on ice or refrigerated - d) A clean white "nun's cap" container to catch and transfer all the urine you pass for a complete 24 hour period. - 3.
+Your very first urination of the morning (ex.
 6 am) will be the starting time for the 24 hour period.
-Record the date and time of the start on the urine collection jug label where it says, "Start:" This very first urination should be discarded and not saved in the preservative container because this urine was formed before the collection period began. - After the first urination, collect all the urine passed during the next 24 hours into the "nun's cap" urine collection pan or urinal and then pour it over into the 24 hour urine collection jug.
-Do not urinate directly into the collection bottle because the preservative could splash causing harm.

-- 4. Keep the collection jug refrigerated or on ice during the 24 hour collection. - 7.
-At the end of the collection period, at the stop time (24 hours after the start time) collect the final urine into the collection jug. - 8.
-Label all vials with patient's first and last name, DOB, medical record number, location, date and time of collection and collector's initials.
+Record the date and time of the start on the urine collection jug label where it says, "Start:" This very first urination should be discarded and not saved in the preservative container because this urine was formed before your collection period began. - 4.
+After the first urination, you will collect all the urine you pass during the next 24 hours into the "nun's cap" and then pour it over into the 24 hour urine collection jug.
+Do not urinate directly into the collection bottle because the preservative could splash on you causing harm. - If instructed to do so, you should keep the collection jug refrigerated or in a cool place during the 24 hour collection. - 6.
+At the end of the collection period, you should urinate at the stop time (24 hours after the start time) and transfer this final urine into the collection jug. - Tightly seal the 24 hour collection jug and return it to the Laboratory Department for proper testing.
+If you have any questions, please contact the Lab at 443-843-5460 AMC or 443-643-1400 UCMC.